typelevel/cats-tagless/docs/src/main/tut/index.md

       Derive.functorK[ExpressionAlg]
 }
 ```
 This `functorKForExpressionAlg` is a `FunctorK` instance for `ExpressionAlg` generated using `cats.tagless.Derive.functorK`.
-Note that the usage of `@autoFunctorK`, like all other `@autoXXXX` annotations provided by cats-tagless, is optional, you can manually add this instance yourself and avoid the extra dependencies needed by this annotation.
+Note that the usage of `@autoFunctorK`, like all other `@autoXXXX` annotations provided by cats-tagless, is optional, you can manually add this instance yourself.

 With this implicit instance in scope, you can call the syntax `.mapK` method to perform the transformation.